 Kirill Ustimenko – 6-3, 179 – G – crouches quite a bit.
 He’s 6-3 so there’s still

 It’s hard to be an expert on this player.
 Nobody has really seen enough of him this season to proclaim that.
 He wasn’t that popular at the combine as far as the media was concerned, but teams certainly know about him.
 To me, I will dub him “the most interesting

-Mattias Samuelsson is a 2018 NHL Draft eligible player.
+Mattias Samuelsson is a 2018 NHL Draft-eligible player.
 At 6-4, 217 pounds this talented defenseman has more to give than just being good in his own end.
 Keeping track of speedy forwards is difficult.

 “Some players are pretty quick.
-You just have to angle them the way you want them
+You just have to angle them the way you want them to

 In a game where the Phantoms dominated the Penguins.
 Here are some notes: